Top

 What does “Waasaabiidaasamose” mean?

-Indigenous Advisors are on-site in all three locations, and may also be reached by email or phone.
-To contact Jessie or Shirley by phone without long-distance charges, simply dial the campus number followed by the relevant extension.
+To contact an Advisor by phone without long distance charges, simply dial the campus number followed by the relevant extension.

 Kingston